IZEA/techladder/README.md

 # What is this?

-This project describes a set of job titles the Engineering Organization.
-It was developed by members of the engineering team at [Urban Airship](http://urbanairship.com/), and is the starting point for your titles at IZEA.
+This project describes a set of job titles for the Engineering Organization.
+The repository was developed by members of the engineering team at [Urban Airship](http://urbanairship.com/), and was the starting point for titles at IZEA.
 The actual titles are in:

 - [the doc called 'eng'](eng.md)